Skip to main content

 Several inpatient and outpatient procedures use sedation.
 Many drugs and agents used during surgery to relieve pain and to depress consciousness remain in the body at low amounts for hours or even days afterwards.
 In an individual with either central, obstructive or mixed sleep apnea, these low doses may be enough to cause life-threatening irregularities in breathing or collapses in a patient’s airways.
 Use of analgesics and sedatives in these patients postoperatively should therefore be minimized or avoided.

 Surgery on the mouth and throat, as well as dental surgery and procedures, can result in postoperative swelling of the lining of the mouth and other areas that affect the airway.
 Even when the surgical procedure is designed to improve the airway, such as tonsillectomy and adenoidectomy or tongue reduction, swelling may negate some of the effects in the immediate postoperative period.
-Once the swelling resolves and the palate becomes tightened by postoperative scarring, however, the full benefit of the surgery may be noticed.
+Once the swelling resolves and the palate becomes tightened by postoperative scarring, however, the full benefit of the surgery may be appreciated.